MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 Be sure that your Kubernetes cluster is [connected to Azure Arc](quickstart-connect-cluster.md) before installing the extension.

 1. Set two environment variables for the resource group and name of your connected cluster.
-If you followed the above linked quickstart, this will be 'AzureArcTest' and 'AzureArcTest1' respectively.
+If you followed the quickstart linked earlier, these are 'AzureArcTest' and 'AzureArcTest1' respectively.

    ```azurecli
    export ARC_RESOURCE_GROUP="AzureArcTest"